New Homeowners Should Have a Professional Snag Inspection

 Your bank inspector determines the market value of property, land, and improvements for the bank.
-Therefore, he is not concerned with the state of the property unless it affects the value of the property.
+Therefore, the inspector is not concerned with the state of the property unless it affects the value of the property.
 If the valuation is within bank requirements, you will qualify for the bank loan.
 They don’t issue the builder or developer with a snag or punch list!

 Municipal Building Inspectors

-The municipal building inspector checks your building to ensure it complies with approved construction drawings, local bylaws and zoning regulations.
-In addition, he or she is also responsible for ensuring compliance with local and national building regulations.
+The municipal building inspectors check your building to ensure it complies with approved construction drawings, local bylaws and zoning regulations.
+In addition, they are also responsible for ensuring compliance with local and national building regulations.
 They will issue an occupation cetificate if they judge that the building is compliant.
 Snags and defects to finishes are not their problem!

 Structural engineers inspect and evaluate the structures of your home only.
 These are the foundations, slabs, walls and roof.
-They are not concerned with the installations and finishes which make up more than half the value of your house.
+They are not concerned with the snags and defects in installations and finishes which make up more than half the value of your house.

 As a new homeowner, you have the right to instruct your developer or builder with a snag list or punch list to rectify shoddy and defective work.
 This includes non-compliance or deviation from the terms, plans and specifications of your building agreement with him.

 What can you do to ensure you get your money’s worth?

-Developers and builders work to tight contractual deadlines for completing and handing over your home to you.
+Developers and builders work to tight contractual deadlines to complete and hand over your home to you.
 This often results in cutting corners and results in lower standards of workmanship.

 Developers will pressure you to pay in full once you have taken occupation.
-Obviously, this serves only the developer’s or builder’s best interest.
+This serves only the developer’s or builder’s best interest.

 My advice is that you should insert a ‘retention clause’ in your contract with the developer or builder.
 Therefore, he will have to correct your snags before he receives his final payment.

-Leaving your snag list to be rectified after you have taken occupation of your unit or home can be problematic.
-This may cause the disruption of your time if you have to be present while the builder rectifies the defects.
-Furthermore, the builder may have moved on to the next phase of housing or to another completely new development.
+Leaving your snag or punch list to be rectified after you have taken occupation of your unit or home can be problematic.
+This may disrupt your time if you have to be present while the builder rectifies the defects.
+Furthermore, the builder may have moved on to the next phase of housing or another completely new development.